-This document outlines the methods that underpin the NatHERS Whole of Home benchmark tool (AccuRate).
-The document is intended to transparently explain how NatHERS Whole of Home works, and guide commercial tool providers when developing Whole of Home tools for accreditation under the scheme.
-It is not mandatory for tool developers to adopt the methods outlined in this document; however, tools must meet the accuracy limits the Software Accreditation Protocol - Whole of Home 2022.1
+The document is intended to explain how NatHERS Whole of Home works, and guide commercial tool providers when developing Whole of Home tools for accreditation under the scheme.
+It is not mandatory for tool developers to adopt the methods outlined in this document; however, tools must meet the accuracy limits of the current version of the NatHERS Software Accreditation Protocol.1

-Part 1 'Whole of Home modules' provides an overview of each of the modules.
-Part 2 'Technical specifications' provides the equations and assumptions that support the modelling of energy performance for each of the modules, and other key settings.
+Section 2, Whole of Home modules, provides an overview of each of the modules.
+Section 3, Technical specifications, provides the equations and assumptions that support the modelling of energy performance for each of the modules, and other key settings.

-Part 2 includes methods for calculating the energy demand of a home's:
+Section 3 includes methods for calculating the energy demand of a home's:

 - heating and cooling appliances

 - hot water system

 - lighting

-- pool pump (future developments will include pool heating)
+- pool pump

-- spa pump (future developments will include spa heating)
+- spa pump

 - onsite solar photovoltaic (PV) system

 - onsite battery

 - plug loads (plug-in appliances)

-- · cooking appliances.
+- cooking appliances.

-Part 2 also outlines the method used for calculating the of a home for a Whole of Home assessment and the Whole of Home performance rating.
+Section 3 also outlines the method used for calculating the Whole of Home performance rating.

 Please note that these methods are for Whole of Home assessments only.
-While they use aspects of the NatHERS thermal performance methods, the 2 are separate resources.
+While they use aspects of the NatHERS thermal performance methods, the two are separate resources.
 See the NatHERS thermal method.2